It seems like everybody is talking about intentional living lately, but what does it really mean? And why does it even matter?

-Now how do your answers make you feel?
+Note how your answers make you feel?
 Do they make sense?
-Or are they confusing/conflicting?
+Or are they confusing or conflicting?
 Did you struggle to answer some of these questions?

-Living with intention means closely examining these answers and if you’re not happy with what you see, re-examining your choices.
+Living with intention means closely examining your choices in life and, if you’re not happy with what you see, making changes accordingly.

-RELATED POST: 4 Creative Exercises to Inspire Intentional Living
+RELATED POST: 7 Questions to Inspire Intentional Living

 Consider the following two statements: